kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile.md

    | kubesphere-sample-dev  | development environment |
    | kubesphere-sample-prod | production environment  |

-2. Check the project list.
-You have two projects and one DevOps project as below:
+2. After those projects are created, they will be listed in the project list as below:

    ![project-list](/images/docs/devops-user-guide/using-devops/create-a-pipeline-using-a-jenkinsfile/project-list.jpg)